sivaramakrishnan-rajaraman/Explainable-ensemble-learning-and-inter-reader-variability-analysis-for-COVID-19-detection/README.md

 ### Generate LIME-based decisions

-To visualize the learned behavior of the pruned models, we shown an instance of how to use LIME visualization with the trained models:
+To visualize the learned behavior of the models, we shown an instance of how to use LIME visualization with the trained models:

 ```
 model = load_model('resnet18_covid_finetuned-0.8958.h5')